-Generally, the Authority's expectation in relation to regulated firms10 is that the suitable person with responsibility for the requirements of Section 30 of the Code would be the Head of Compliance of the firm (Controlled function R13).
-In relation to registered11 firms we would expect this to be the compliance officer (where appointed).
-The Authority notes that smaller registered firms -may not have a dedicated compliance or AML/CFT resource to undertake monitoring and testingbe this suitable person, in such cases it is useful to be pragmatic while trying to ensure the make the monitoring/testing is independent from the person who designed the procedures or undertook the task, though it is recognised this may not always be possible.
+Generally, the Authority's expectation in relation to regulated firms is that the suitable person with responsibility for the requirements of Section 30 of the Code would be the Head of Compliance of the firm (Controlled function R13).
+In relation to registered firms we would expect this to be the compliance officer (where appointed).
+The Authority notes that smaller registered firms may not have a dedicated compliance or AML/CFT resource to be this suitable person, in such cases it is useful to be pragmatic while trying to ensure the monitoring/testing is independent from the person who designed the procedures or undertook the task, though it is recognised this may not always be possible.

-10 Either licensed under the Financial Services Act 2008 or the Insurance Act 2008.
+&lt;sup>10 Either licensed under the Financial Services Act 2008 or the Insurance Act 2008.

-11 Registered under the Designated Businesses (Registration and Oversight) Act 2015
+&lt;sup>11 Registered under the Designated Businesses (Registration and Oversight) Act 2015.